starschema/k8s-tabpy/README.md

-# Publlic TabPy Server for the People!
+# Public TabPy Server for the People!

 Free to use [TabPy](https://github.com/tableau/TabPy/) Server to test Tableau Desktop, Server and Prep Builder python integration.